DiJester/gomail/README.md

 # Gomail
 [![Build Status](https://travis-ci.org/go-gomail/gomail.svg?branch=v2)](https://travis-ci.org/go-gomail/gomail) [![Code Coverage](http://gocover.io/_badge/gopkg.in/gomail.v2)](http://gocover.io/gopkg.in/gomail.v2) [![Documentation](https://godoc.org/gopkg.in/gomail.v2?status.svg)](https://godoc.org/gopkg.in/gomail.v2)

-## Why This Subversion
+## Why This Version
-When an email recipient list contains invalid email addresses (wrong format, inactive account etc). the email could not be delivered successfully.
-So the others recipients won't receive the email.
+When an email's recipient list contains invalid email addresses (wrong format, inactive account, etc), the email could not be delivered successfully.
+So the other recipients won't receive the email.
 To address this issue.
-This subversion introduces a flag `SkipErrRcpt`.
+This version introduces a flag `SkipErrRcpt`.
 When the flag is set, the send function will ignore the invalid email addresses in recipient list.
 #### How to enable the flag
 After initing the dialer `d`, call `d.SetSkipErrRcpt(true)` to enable the feature.
 ```go